bckenstler/CLR/README.md

     "step_size":step_size,
     "max_lr":max_lr
     }

 Where step_size is half the period of the cycle in iterations, and max_lr is the peak of the cycle (default lr is the base lr).

+Note that clr happens prior to any further learning rate adjustments as called for in a given optimizer, with the exception of learning rate decay.
+If implemented, decay happens prior to clr; this alters the cycle by lowering the minimum lr; the max_lr is kept constant.

 clr_optimizer_tests.ipynb contains tests demonstrating desired behavior.